 The Simulation Certification Program fosters excellence in nursing education in Canada through faculty development in simulation-based pedagogy, practices, and technologies.
 The program prepares nurse educators to address a broad complement of practice learning needs and the full range of simulation typologies.

 The Simulation Certification Program encompasses four modules, each offered once per calendar year.
-Although the given sequence is recommended, modules may be taken in any order and over the course of two years.
+Although the given sequence is recommended, modules may be taken in any order.
 Every module culminates in a submitted assignment and a multiple-choice exam.
 Upon successful completion of all four modules, participants will be prepared to write the national certification exam to achieve the Canadian Certified Simulation Nurse Educator (CCSNE) designation.

 Audience: Nurse educators using simulation in nursing education programs